Overlapping Spaces for Compact Graph Representations: Introduction

 \section{Introduction}

 Building vector representations of various objects is one of the central tasks of machine learning.
-Word embeddings such as Glove~\cite{pennington2014glove} and Word2Vec~\cite{mikolov2013word2vec} are widely used in natural language processing, a similar Prod2Vec~\cite{grbovic2015commerce} approach is used in recommendation systems.
+Word embeddings such as Glove~\cite{pennington2014glove} and Word2Vec~\cite{mikolov2013word2vec} are widely used in natural language processing; a similar Prod2Vec~\cite{grbovic2015commerce} approach is used in recommendation systems.
 There are many algorithms proposed for graph embeddings, e.g., Node2Vec~\cite{grover2016node2vec} and DeepWalk~\cite{perozzi2014deepwalk}.
-Recommendation systems often construct embeddings of a bipartite graph that describes interactions between users and items.
-Such embeddings can be constructed via matrix factorization techniques such as ALS~\cite{yifan2009als}.
+Recommendation systems often construct embeddings of a bipartite graph that describes interactions between users and items~\cite{yifan2009als}.

-For a long time, embeddings were considered exclusively in $\mathbb{R}^n$, but hyperbolic space was shown to be more suitable for graph and word representations due to the underlying hierarchical structure~\cite{nickel2017poincare,nickel2018learning,tifrea2018poincar}.
-Going beyond spaces of constant curvature, a recent study~\cite{gu2018learning} proposes \emph{product spaces}, which combine several copies of Euclidean, spherical and hyperbolic spaces.
+For a long time, embeddings were considered exclusively in $\mathbb{R}^n$.
+However, the hyperbolic space was shown to be more suitable for graph, word, and image representations due to the underlying hierarchical structure~\cite{khrulkov2020hyperbolic,nickel2017poincare,nickel2018learning,tifrea2018poincar}.
+Going beyond spaces of constant curvature, a recent study~\cite{gu2018learning} proposed \emph{product spaces}, which combine several copies of Euclidean, spherical, and hyperbolic spaces.
 While these spaces demonstrate promising results, the optimal signature (types of combined spaces and their dimensions) has to be chosen via brute force, which may not be acceptable in large-scale applications.